nityeshaga/costa_rican_poverty_prediction/README.md

 ### Preprocessing:

-I do 2 important things over here -
+I do 4 important things over here -

-* missing values imputation and
+* missing values imputation
-* feature engineering
+* generating ordinal features from dummy features
+* removing redundant features
+* creating new household-wide features

 ### Modelling:

-This is where I created a train, test and validate split of the dataset.

-Then I trained various models, out of the box, on the train data and compared their F1 macro score on the validation data.
+I try Random Forest along with 2 gradient boosting machines - LightGBM and XGBoost.

+I have used a 10-fold cross-validation strategy to get the CV scores for each model for comparision.

-Using the conclusions drawn from their, I decided on the best models and tuned the hyperparameters.
+In the end, I decided on the LightGBM model and got a score of 0.429 on Kaggle's leaderboard (*currently in the top 7%*).

 ----------------